 In 1888, Notre Dame received its first pilgrims.
 The cornerstone of the Chapel was laid during the Eucharistic World Congress of 1893.
 The Chapel was consecrated the following year.
 In 1904, after twenty years of ongoing construction, the guest house was completed and crowned with the great statue of the Virgin Mary, a replica of Our Lady of Salvation in Paris.

-It was an exciting experience, and the tickets are quite cheap.
+It was an exciting experience, and the tickets were relatively cheap.
 But since we had bad luck with the weather (it was too hot), we did not reach the end and ended our trip in the middle.
-If you continue along this route, you will pass through Damascus Gate, move above The Roman Plaza and Zedekiah’s Cave, see Rockefeller Archaeological Museum and Herod’s Gate.
+If you continue along this route, you will pass through Damascus Gate, move above The Roman Plaza and Zedekiah’s Cave, and see Rockefeller Archaeological Museum and Herod’s Gate.
 This path ends at Lion’s Gate.

 Southern Ramparts Walk

-On another occasion, during Passover vacation, we have visited the southern route.
+On another occasion, during Passover vacation, we visited the southern route.

 I have mentioned Passover vacation since it is one of those attractions in the old city that kids will enjoy.
-There are narrow passes, many stairs, fewer people than in the old town itself, and a unique view.
+There are narrow passes, many stairs, fewer people than in the old town, and a unique view.
 They all contribute to the experience.
-But, I should warn you, you might feel your knees towards the end of this trip as there are quite many steps.
+But, I should warn you, you might feel your knees towards the end of this trip as there are pretty many steps.

 Entrance To Southern Route

 After entering the Jaffa gate, you will see a sign on your left pointing to the Ramparts Walk.
 This sign points to narrow stairs that go up.
-If you take these stairs, you will find a public toilet and entrance to the northern part of the Walls Promenade.
+If you take these stairs, you will find a public toilet and entrance to the Walls Promenade’s northern part.
 That is where we entered by mistake the last time.

 The entrance to the Southern Route is located outside of the Old City.
-If you already entered the Old City, then you need to exit it through the Jaffa gate.
-After passing through the gate, turn left, and after a while, you will see signs like in the following photo.
+If you have already entered the Old City, exit it through the Jaffa gate.
+After passing through the gate, turn left, and after a while, you will see signs like those in the following photo.

 The entrance:

-After entering you will start climbing the stairs to the top of the wall.
+After entering, you will climb the stairs to the top of the wall.

 Tower Of David

-At the beginning of the Southern Route, you will be passing near the Tower Of David.
+At the beginning of the Southern Route, you will pass near the Tower Of David.
 But, you will not see much except this view.

-One interesting fact is that the Tower Of David has nothing to do with King David.
-It was a mistake caused by a misinterpretation of Josephus Flavius’ writings.
-If you to find out more about this citadel, then check out Tower Of David.
+Interestingly, the Tower Of David has nothing to do with King David.
+It was a mistake caused by a misinterpretation of Josephus Flavius` writings.
+To learn more about this citadel, check out the Tower Of David.

-While passing the Armenian Quarter, there is not much to see inside the city.
+While passing the Armenian Quarter, there is little to see inside the city.
 Thus, most of the time, you will be looking outside.
-There you can find the Dormition Abbey and other attractions Around The Old City Of Jerusalem.
+You can find the Dormition Abbey and other attractions Around The Old City Of Jerusalem.

 You will also get a view of the Mishkenot Sha’ananim neighborhood.
-This is the first Jewish neighborhood outside the old city walls.
+It is the first Jewish neighborhood outside the old city walls.

-The Church that you can see in the lower right corner is the Church of St. Peter in Gallicantu.
+The Church in the lower right corner is the Church of St. Peter in Gallicantu.
 “Gallicantu” in Latin means cock-crow.
-This is in commemoration of Peter’s triple rejection of Jesus “… before the cock crows twice.”
+It commemorates Peter’s triple rejection of Jesus “… before the cock crows twice.”
 (Mark 14:30).

 And we are continuing our walk towards Mount of Olives.

-As you can see, throughout the whole route, you can find a safety railing.
+As you can see, you can find a safety railing throughout the whole route.
 Maybe there were several exceptions, but overall I would rank it as quite safe.

-And if you continue along this route, then you will reach the Western Wall.
+And if you continue along this route, you will reach the Western Wall.

 Western Wall